michigandaily/sink/README.md

 Your `package.json` file will need a `build` script in the `scripts` property.
 Internally, `sink` will run the `build` script.
 You can skip the build process by adding a `--skip-build` or `-s` flag.

-Now, you can deploy to S3 by running `yarn sink deploy aws`.
+Now, you can deploy to S3 by running `pnpm sink deploy aws`.

 ### IAM User permissions